d2soft/NimbbLibrary-iOS/README.md

 ##How to use it

-Before you start recording videos, you need to initialize the player using your personnal key from your [Nimbb.com account](http://nimbb.com/User/Dev/Key.aspx)
+Before you start recording videos, you need to initialize the player using your [developer key](http://nimbb.com/User/Dev/Key.aspx) from your Nimbb account.

 ```objective-c
 [NimbbPlayer initPlayerConfigurationUsingDeveloperPublicKey:@"YOURPUBLICKEY"